Teaching English in Medellin

-Colombia is way different than the United States in respect to teacher student relation.
-In the United States there is a fine line between teacher and student.
-As a teacher you treat the student with respect and professionalism.
+Colombia is way different than the United States in respect to the teacher-student relation.
+In the United States, there is a fine line between teacher and student.
+As a teacher, you treat the student with respect and professionalism.

 Personal boundaries must be set.
 I give high fives.
 As corny as that sounds it has worked for me for five years.
 I still get hugs once in a while, but limiting physical contact with the students has helped me maintain the leadership role in the class.

 In Medellin marijuana is pretty much legal.
-Some times I have had student come to class stoned.
-The way I handle this is by putting the class into dyads, having them do an activity and pulling the stonner out of class.
+Sometimes I have had students come to class stoned.
+The way I handle this is by putting the class into dyads, having them do an activity and pulling the stoner out of class.
 I let the student know that he/she cannot stay in class and that if it happens again I would have no choice but to report it.